barryclark/jekyll-now/_posts/2018-1-28-Sql-Containers.md

 Here is the breakdown:

 +   The ```-e``` switch will add an environment variable to the container.
 These commands accept the EULA and set the password for the sa account.
-The password need to adhere to the rules for a valid SQL Server password.
+The password needs to adhere to the rules for a valid SQL Server password.
 There is also another variable that applies to SQL Server the "MSSQL_PID" environment variable will select the edition of SQL Server to install.
 If this variable is not specified the default is Developer Edition.

 +   The ```--name``` switch will name the container for easy access later.